-The pass, also called Qolma Pass, links the Gorno-Badakhshan Autonomous Region of Tajikistan and the Xinjiang Autonomous Region of China.
+The pass, also known as Qolma Pass and Karasu Pass, links the Gorno-Badakhshan Autonomous Region of Tajikistan and the Xinjiang Autonomous Region of China.

 The road through the pass is mostly paved.
 It’s called Asian Highway AH66, and it's 113 km (70 miles) long, running east-west from Kalasu Port in China to Murghab in Tajikistan.
 The road was officially opened on May 25, 2004.